Atsuki Sato: Life and career

-In 2001, he worked on the digital effects for The Princess Blade and was created as the Digital/CG supervisor on Shusuke Kaneko's Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
+In 2001, he worked on the digital effects for The Princess Blade and was credited as the Digital/CG supervisor on Shusuke Kaneko's Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
 The following year he worked on the visual effects of Kamen Rider Ryuki: Episode Final and Returner and edited the film Minimoni ja Movie: Okashi na Daibōken!.
 He would supervise the visual effects on Kamen Rider 555: Paradise Lost in 2003, and was credited under "others" in the films HAZAN and Kamen Rider Blade: Missing Ace in 2004.
 Two years later, he received a credit as the supervisor of visual effects for Motor/lieZ on She, the Ultimate Weapon.
 In 2009, he served as both the editor and visual effects creator for Mamoru Oshii's Assault Girls.

 In 2012, he edited Kenji Kamiyama's anime film 009 Re:Cyborg.
 That same year, Satō reunited with his friend Higuchi on the films The Floating Castle and Giant God Warrior Appears in Tokyo, serving as visual effects supervisor for both films and editor on the latter.
 In 2013, he founded the visual effects studio TMA1.
 Two years later, he was credited as the editor on Oshii's Nowhere Girl and served as the visual effects supervisor on Higuchi's Attack on Titan.
 In 2016, Oshii's Garm Wars was released for which Satō served as the assistant director and won the award for Best Film Editing at the 40th Japan Academy Prize for his work as the editor on Hideaki Anno and Higuchi's Shin Godzilla.

 In 2021, Satō made his directorial debut on the anime film The "Space Battleship Yamato" Era: The Choice in 2202.
 The following year, he was credited as visual effects supervisor on Higuchi's Shin Ultraman, for his work, Satō has been nominated for the Best Visual Effects award at the 16th Asian Film Awards.
-He has the same role in visual effects for Anno's Shin Kamen Rider, to be released in March 2023.
+He has the same role in visual effects for Anno's Shin Kamen Rider, released in March 2023.